Nationalists cash in on Bulgarians' unhappiness

 "It's inconceivable that the big European political blocks could accept Attack being a formal part of a government," an EU diplomat said.

-Siderov wound down his usual demagogic style and canceled rallies during the campaign, saying the party was instead using the money to help society's poorest pay bills and buy medicines.
+Siderov wound down his usual demagogic style and cancelled rallies during the campaign, saying the party was instead using the money to help society's poorest pay bills and buy medicines.

-"I will make a coalition under the program 'Siderov's Plan Against the Colonial Yoke,'" he said on Sunday.
+"I will make a coalition under the programme 'Siderov's Plan Against the Colonial Yoke,'" he said on Sunday.

 (Editing by Angus MacSwan)